IT Alignment

 Definition of business strategy

-A business strategy is a long-term plan of an enterprise to grow and improve its financial performance.
-It shall describe how an enterprise is going to increase value for customers and thereby extending the competitive advantage.
+A business strategy is a long-term plan for an enterprise to grow and improve its financial performance.
+It shall describe how an enterprise is going to increase value for customers, thereby extending its competitive advantage.

-A business strategy presents a set of actions within a timeframe up to five years to move from the current competitive position to the target position of increased performance (strategic move).
+A business strategy presents a set of actions within a timeframe of up to five years to move from the current competitive position to the target position of increased performance (a strategic move).
 Vision and mission statements are concise descriptions of the target position and the way to it.

 Strategic business goals

-The paramount strategic business goals of an enterprise are providing more customer value than competitors and achieving profitability above the industry average.
+The paramount strategic business goals of an enterprise are to provide more customer value than competitors and achieve profitability above the industry average.
 An effective business strategy includes offensive and defensive actions in order to reach these higher business goals:

-• Leverage existing resources, capabilities, and assets of the enterprise
+• Leverage the existing resources, capabilities, and assets of the enterprise.

 • Lower vulnerability against substitutes and threats in the environment

-Projects are means to specify and organize strategic actions to move to the target position.
+Projects are a means to specify and organize strategic actions to move to the target position.

 Business strategy phases